 at Washington University School of Medicine and a social psychologist with a master of public health (MPH) degree in health promotion/health education.
 Her research focuses on cancer prevention and control, health disparities and community-based research.
 Her program of research examines patient and community perceptions of health and healthcare, and how we can intervene to promote health and help people live healthy lives.
 Her work focuses heavily on populations traditionally underserved by healthcare institutions and aims to reduce disparities in cancer burden, particularly those disparities associated with socioeconomic or uninsurance.
 A strong guiding factor in Dr. James’ work is the importance of engaging community members and patients in conversations about the research that affects them.

 Dr. James is active in the Siteman Cancer Center’s Program for the Elimination of Cancer Disparities and leads their Colon Cancer Community Partnership.
 Dr. James is also the co-leader for Siteman's Prevention and Control Research program.
 She is also active in training the next generation of researchers, public health practitioners, and clinician-scientists.
 She teaches Applied Qualitative Methods for Clinical and Health Research.
 Dr. James also teaches Public and Community Health Block in the first-year medical school cirriculum’s “Practice of Medicine.”
 She also leads the postdoctoral training efforts of the Division of Public Health Sciences.
 Dr. James is Chair of the Behavioral Science subcommittee of the Siteman Cancer Center Protocal Review and Monitoring Committee.
 She also sits on the medical school committee on admission.

-Dr. James has written blogs for The Gateway Region YMCA of St. Louis posted a blog written by Dr. James including colon cancer screening recommendations, and tips on maintaining a healthy weight in September 2017.
+Dr. James has written blogs for The Gateway Region YMCA of St. Louis blog written by Dr. James including colon cancer screening recommendations, and tips on maintaining a healthy weight.

 Dr. James was featured on Mind's Eye Radio for writing a podcast on colon cancer prevention and screening in March 2016, as well as affording medications in November 2017.
 The podcasts are available in English, Spanish, Bosnian, Arabic, and Vietnamese.
 Listen to the Podcasts here.